-“As games and apps - even educational ones - are designed to keep users’ interest, tech addiction is possible in young children, especially those with autism spectrum disorder who have a limited range of interests,” says Dr Soong Chi Mei, Senior Principal Psychologist at the
+“As games and apps - even educational ones - are designed to keep users’ interest, tech addiction is possible in young children, especially those with autism spectrum disorder who have a limited range of interests,” shares specialists from the

 KK Women’s and Children’s Hospital (KKH), a member of the

 These signs could signal a tech addiction

 Parents should look out for the following signs:

 Increasing and persistent use of the device, leading to social withdrawal

 Frequent requests to use the device, resulting in temper tantrums when the request is denied or the device is taken away

 Disengagement from activities, such as insisting to go home to use the device and refusing to perform other usual daily routines (such as going to bed) to continue playing with the device

 Excess preoccupation with certain characters found in games or videos, or spending excessive amounts of time and resources on them.

 Parents and caregivers need to be prepared to be unpopular and provide clear boundaries for their children.
 Some measures that can be taken include the following: